Aliases for ABCD1 Gene

 GeneCards Summary for ABCD1 Gene

-ABCD1 (ATP-Binding Cassette, Sub-Family D (ALD), Member 1) is a Protein Coding gene.
-Diseases associated with ABCD1 include adrenoleukodystrophy and adrenomyeloneuropathy.
-Among its related pathways are Infectious disease and Metabolism.
+ABCD1 (ATP Binding Cassette Subfamily D Member 1) is a Protein Coding gene.
+Diseases associated with ABCD1 include Adrenoleukodystrophy and Adrenomyeloneuropathy.
+Among its related pathways are Peroxisome and ABC-family proteins mediated transport.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
-An important paralog of this gene is ABCD3.
+An important paralog of this gene is ABCD2.

 UniProtKB/Swiss-Prot for ABCD1 Gene